 International Baccalaureate Program: Credit may be granted for a score of 5 or higher on the higher level examinations.
-Credit is not awarded for tests taken at the standard level.
+The Department of Math and Computer Science and the Department of Biblical Languages may consider awarding credit for a score of 5 or higher on the standard level examinations.
 Scores should be reported to the Office of Academic Affairs at Ouachita.